cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/checkra1n/installing-checkra1n.md

 On iOS 14.0 - 14.2, checkra1n is only fully supported on A9(X) and A10(X) devices for the moment.
 Full A11 support will be added a future date.
 {: .notice--info}

-checkra1n is a [semi-tethered jailbreak](/types-of-jailbreak#semi-tethered-jailbreaks){:target="_blank"}, meaning it requires a PC to re-apply the exploit after a reboot.
-Click the link to learn more.
-{: .notice--textbox}
+{% include_relative include/semi-tethered.md %}

 checkra1n is capable of jailbreaking millions of iOS device on firmwares 12.0 and above.
 It's currently only compatible with macOS and Linux.
 A Windows release is planned to release in the future.

-Once the exploit is installed, you will have to install a [package manager](faq#whats-a-package-manager).
-By default, checkra1n only supports the "Cydia" package manager, however this is outdated and slow.

-Instead, we'll be using a the odysseyra1n script to install the "Sileo" package manager, which provides a more modern experience.
+{% include_relative include/package-manager.md %}

-If you are using Windows, proceed to [Using bootra1n](/using-bootra1n).
+If you are using Windows, proceed to [Using odysseyn1x](/using-odysseyn1x).
 {: .notice--primary #hide_os }

 ## Downloads